-Although it shouldn’t need to be said, drinks and foods containing alcohol can cause vomiting, diarrhoea, reduced coordination, central nervous system depression, difficulty breathing, tremors, abnormal, metabolic acidosis, coma and even death.
+Although it shouldn’t need to be said, drinks and foods containing alcohol can cause vomiting, diarrhoea, reduced coordination, central nervous system depression, difficulty breathing, metabolic acidosis, coma and even death.

 The leaves, fruit, seeds and bark of avocados can cause vomiting and diarrhoea in dogs.
 Small amounts of avocado flesh appear harmless.